miksel1/FNF-ScrewedEngine/README.md

 * [@miksel](https://github.com/miksel1) - The one who broke most of the code at the beginning
 * Dante - Strident Engine coder
 * not capcha - Helping with _Legacy_ Freeplay Sections
-* BeastlyGhost - Help with winning icons
+* CrowPlexus - Help with winning icons

 ## Psych Engine Credits:
 * Shadow Mario - Programmer